lennox-codes/lennox-codes/README.md

 - ⚡ Fun fact: I once went on a 36-hour HxH binge-watching marathon.
 It's arguably the greatest shonen anime ever 😤

 📕 Favorite Quote:
 > Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
-Persistence and determination alone are omnipotent."
+Persistence and determination alone are omnipotent.

 ## My Skill Set